elibroftw/blog.elijahlopez.ca/content/posts/windows-vs-macbooks.md

 tags:
   - opinion
   - tech
+summary: "An opinionated comparison of Windows laptops and MacBooks, evaluating them based on performance, battery life, gaming, software, local AI, external monitor support, and user experience.
+The post argues for Windows laptops in specific scenarios and critiques macOS."
 ---

 So let's be clear.
 Until the snapdragon x elite CPU laptops have dropped, there are only a few reasons to purchase a Windows laptop over a MacBook.
 I won't deny the performance benefits of the M series chips, but I will dispute the battery life as it is only a couple hours better than a gaming laptop when faced with the same workload.